ciscon/vim/pack/vimspector/opt/vimspector/README.md

 The gadget file is automatically written by `install_gadget.py` (or `:VimspectorInstall`).

-Vimspector will also load any fies matching:
+Vimspector will also load any files matching:
 `</path/to/vimspector>/gadgets/<os>/.gadgets.d/*.json`.
 These have the same format as `.gadgets.json` but are not overwritten when running `install_gadget.py`.